 Board of Youth Trustees

-Brittany Bernstein, a sophomore at Centereach High School, is a veteran of the Long Island Science Center, having participated in the Summer Internship Program.
+Brittany Bernstein, a junior at Centereach High School, is a veteran of the Long Island Science Center, having participated in the Summer Internship Program.
 This science enthusiast is a proud member of the Superintendent Student Council as well as an editor for her school newspaper.
 In her free time Brittany enjoys reading, poetry, and figure skating.

 Members at Large:

 Catherine Tumminello, a junior at Bishop McGann Mercy Diocesan High School and returning youth trustee, loves science and math and hopes to pursue criminal justice and forensics in the future.
 She has volunteered at Peconic Bay Medical Center and is an employee of the Long Island Aquarium and Exhibition Center.
 Catherine values physical exercise and enjoys playing tennis.
 She also plays the piano in her spare time.

 Megan Murray, a junior at Greenport High School, has a passion for science.
 She plans to pursue a career in the field of Physical Therapy.
 Megan Has been a People to People Ambassador as well as a participant in Relay for Life for 4 years.
 She is a varsity track runner and varsity volley ball player at her high school, along with being a member of D.E.C.A Club, Drama Club and Interact.
 Outside of school Megan's favorite hobbies include ballroom dancing and horse back riding.